seismic-initiative/consciOS-academic-paper/paper.md

 $$FREQ(t; \Delta) = \int_{t-\Delta}^{t} C(s)\, ds$$

 where C(s) is the coherence metric at time s and Δ is a rolling window.
 Higher FREQ(t) predicts larger |A_eff(t)| and greater policy richness.
 Empirically, FREQ(t) can be proxied by sustained HRV coherence, EEG phase synchrony, or time-integrated match scores in agents.
-Measurement details and analysis code are provided in Appendix B.
+Measurement details and analysis code are provided in Appendix B [15].

 ###### 4.6 Algorithmic Sketch: Imagineer → Refine → Hold (Formal Pseudocode)